 How to Care for Your Post-Chemo Hair

-Are you finally done with chemotherapy and ready to take on the world, but don’t know what to do with your new post-chemo hair as it grows in?
+Are you finally done with chemotherapy and ready to take on the world but don’t know what to do with your new post-chemo hair as it grows?
 We’ve got you covered.

-It’s perfectly normal for your new hair to regrow in a different texture or color than before.
-Your baby hairs will likely grow in as soft and fluffy as a newborn kitten.
+It’s normal for your new hair to regrow in a different texture or color.
+Your baby hairs will likely grow as soft and fluffy as a newborn kitten.
 These changes are usually temporary—but even if they’re not, we’ll be here every step of the way.

-Your new hair may be thinner, thicker or even a different color than it was before treatment.
-You might even be able to finally live your dream of having naturally curly hair, as the altered follicles that grow after treatment may have a different structure than before.
+Your new hair may be thinner, thicker, or even a different color than before treatment.
+You might even be able to finally have naturally curly hair, as the altered follicles that grow after treatment may have a different structure than before.
 This change in wavelength could be temporary or permanent.
 Post-chemo hair is different for everyone!

 New Hair, Now What?

 Your hair is likely the shortest it’s ever been, and if you’ve ever considered trying one of those new, popular short hairstyles, now is the perfect time.
 Want to see what you’d look like with a buzz cut?
-Do it while you wait for the hair at your crown to grow in.
+Do it while you wait for your crown’s hair to grow.
 Ever wondered if you could sculpt the perfect faux hawk?
-This could be a great style while you wait for everything to lengthen out.
-The six-month mark might be the perfect time for you to try out a daring pixie cut.
+This style could be great while you wait for everything to lengthen out.
+The six-month mark might be perfect for you to try out a daring pixie cut.

-If you’re not happy with the color of your new hair, then you’re probably wondering when you can begin dying it again.
-For the first four to six months, your new baby hairs will be very fragile and will need to be handled gently.
-So treat your new hair with care, and avoid dyes, bleaches and other chemical treatments.
+If you’re unhappy with the color of your new hair, you’re probably wondering when you can begin dying it again.
+For the first four to six months, your new baby hairs will be very fragile and must be handled gently.
+So treat your new hair carefully, and avoid dyes, bleaches, and other chemical treatments.
 After the first few months, you can consult with your hairstylist and see if they can find a gentle dye that’s right for you.

-Did you know the hair along the sides of your head and nape of your neck can grow faster than the hair along your hairline or on top of your head?
-Don’t be afraid to get your hair trimmed from time to time to keep everything even.
-It might seem scary to cut your precious new growth, but it will allow you to maintain an even shape as the rest of your hair grows in.
+Did you know the hair along the sides of your head and the back of your neck can grow faster than the hair along your hairline or on top of your head?
+Don’t be afraid to trim your hair occasionally to keep everything even.
+It might seem scary to cut your precious new growth, but it will allow you to maintain an even shape as the rest of your hair grows.

-Although your hair regrowth will be slow at first, the speed at which your new hair grows will likely speed up once your body has stabilized and recovered from the chemo treatments.
-In the meantime, there are plenty of things you can do to enhance the best parts of your new growth.
-One of those things is not incorporating hair extensions or weaves, as both of those styles can put a strain on your existing hair and damage the follicles.
+Although your hair regrowth will be slow at first, the speed at which your new hair grows will likely increase once your body has stabilized and recovered from the chemo treatments.
+In the meantime, you can do plenty of things to enhance the best parts of your new growth.
+One of those things is not incorporating hair extensions or weaves, as both styles can strain your existing hair and damage the follicles.

-If chemotherapy is a ways behind you but your hair still isn’t growing back, or has grown back much thinner than it was before, consider consulting a dermatologist or “onco-dermatologist.”
-This way, they can give you their professional opinion as to whether there are outside factors that might be contributing to your hair loss, other than chemo.
+If hair doesn’t grow back after treatment or has grown much thinner, consider consulting a dermatologist or “onco dermatologist.”
+This way, they can give you their professional opinion on whether outside factors, besides chemo, might contribute to your hair loss.

 To Cover Your Head, or Not to Cover Your Head

 Hair coverings are an extremely personal decision.
-Some may believe scarves and other coverings are a signal to the rest of the world that they’re sick.
-Others relish in the personal power a head covering can give them.
+Some may believe scarves and other coverings signal to the rest of the world that they’re sick.
+Others relish the unique power a head covering can give them.
 Scarves and hats are also said to be one of the most comfortable options for covering and protecting your scalp.
-Not to mention they keep your head warm, since you lose a lot of heat from your scalp.
+They keep your head warm since you lose a lot of heat from your scalp.

-If you choose to rock your beautiful bald head without a covering, just remember to wear a hat or put on sunscreen with SPF 30 or higher when you go outside.
+If you choose to rock your beautiful bald head without a covering, remember to wear a hat or screen with SPF 30 or higher when you go outside.
 Your scalp is sensitive, so give it a little extra TLC.

-For those who fall somewhere in the middle, wigs are a great alternative.
+Wigs are an excellent alternative for those who fall somewhere in the middle.
 They can also provide you with a sense of normalcy and privacy.
-Not to mention, trying out all the different styles and colors they come in can be great fun!
+Trying all the different styles and colors they come in can be great fun!

 Don’t Wig Out